In this article

 IntegrateStand up bidirectional APIs that turn ERP invoices into portal-ready payloads.
 Map each portal's mandatory fields to a canonical invoice object, manage authentication and credential rotation, parallelize under rate limits, and reconcile portal-assigned IDs back to the invoice.

-IntelligenceLayer an LLM-powered agent that keeps the system resilient.
+IntelligenceLayer an agent that keeps the system resilient.
 Detect schema drift from rejection patterns, generate and validate correction payloads for failed submissions, and poll buyer approval chains to escalate stalled invoices, routing only high-risk cases to humans.

 Frequently asked questions